-5.4.2 Identification of operators for charging
+5.3.2 Identification of operators for charging

 To enable the different operators involved in IMS sessions to identify each other, the Inter Operator Identification concept (IOI) is introduced.
-Inter Operator Identification allows operators involved with session signalling to identify each other.
+Inter Operator Identification allows operators involved with session signalling to identify each other by exchanging operator identification information within the SIP signalling.
 The Inter Operator Identification (IOI) concept may help to support inter operator charging.